ashfurrow/Forgeries/README.md

 expect(subject).to( /* have done something, whatever it is you're testing for */ );
 ```

+If you're interested in dependency injection, we strongly recommend watching this [talk from Jon Reid]()

 ## Requirements

 Requires iOS 7 or higher.